datasektionen/bawang-content/studier/faq/body_en.md

 ## Registration

-### How does registering for the upcoming semester work?
+### How does registration for the upcoming semester work?
 KTH has a really good [guide](https://www.kth.se/en/student/studier/val/valja-kurs-1.316312) about this.

 ### Who do I contact regarding course registrations?